Can you build in a floodplain Austin?

 25-year floodplain – Encroachment of buildings and parking areas is prohibited.
 100-year floodplain – Encroachment of buildings and parking areas is restricted.

-Can you build on a flood plain in Texas?
+Can you build in a floodplain in Texas?

 How do I get an elevation certificate in Texas?